 During the second quarter of 2025, the copper scrap prices in Indonesia reached 7,420 USD/MT in June.
 In Indonesia, copper scrap prices were affected by limited domestic processing capacity and strong export demand, particularly from regional buyers.
 Collection infrastructure in urban and industrial areas influenced supply availability.
 Import restrictions on mixed and low-grade scrap tightened material flow.
 Additionally, transportation and port handling costs, along with fluctuations in primary copper benchmarks, influenced scrap pricing trends during the quarter.

-The report provides a detailed analysis of the copper scrap market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
+The report provides a detailed analysis of the market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
 This includes price trends, price forecast and supply and demand trends for each region, along with spot prices by major ports.
-The report also provides coverage of ex-works, FOB, and CIF prices, as well as the key factors influencing the copper scrap price trend.
+The report also provides coverage of FOB and CIF prices, as well as the key factors influencing copper scrap prices.

 Q2 2025: